A compound braid of simple crochet stitches. View full size.

-I invite you to join me as I write an in-depth crochet book right here on this blog.
+I invite you to join me as I try an experiment: what is it like to write an in-depth crochet book, post by post, right here on this blog?

 If you already own a crochet how-to book, great!
 Some of them are designed to be sweet portable project companions.
-Come back here to fill in the gaps, to answer your why questions, or to see an alternate way of explaining the same thing.
+Come back here to fill in the gaps, answer your why questions, or just to see if a different point of view enriches your understanding.

-- A blog allows me all the room I need to write a complete deluxe crochet book.
-I can include all the photos, diagrams, videos, and patterns to do the job right.
+- A blog allows me all the room I need.
 It’s ambitious.
 To avoid getting overwhelmed, I’m blogging a section at a time.
-This first section is all about initial fundamentals and the chain stitch, which are often taken for granted the most.
+This first section is all about initial fundamentals, which are often taken for granted the most.

 - I want to write crochet books and not disappear from my online crochet communities while I do so.
 This way the book gets written publicly.
 I also want it to be interactive.
 Please leave comments!